-- be positively stated, telling the children what to do rather than what not to do i.e. 'walking feet' and communicated appropriately - Everyone involved should be actively encouraged to take part in their development - have a clear rationale, made explicit to all - be consistently applied and enforced - promote the idea that every member of the school community has responsibilities towards the whole a.
-When things are good
+- be positively stated, telling the children what to do rather than what not to do i.e. 'walking feet' and communicated appropriately - Everyone involved should be actively encouraged to take part in their development - have a clear rationale, made explicit to all - be consistently applied and enforced - promote the idea that every member of the school community has responsibilities towards the whole

 Breach of school rules should be managed consistently for individual children and with an inevitable response.
-An inevitable response helps a child know that if they persistently breach rules they know what to expect i.e. if you run in the corridor, you will practice walking at playtime.
+An inevitable response helps a child know that if they persistently breach rules they know what to expect i.e. if you run in the corridor, you will practise walking.

-2. How we manage behaviour
+2. How We Manage Behaviour